Cúcuta: Flag

 Flag of the city, including the coat of arms enforced by decree.

 The red and black North Santander Department flag was exhibited for the first time in 1928, when the first National Olympics were held in Cali.
 However, the flag of Cúcuta was not legalized until Mayor Carlos A. Rangel issued Decree 106 on May 3, 1988.

 The black section represents the rich resources hidden beneath the territory, as well as the potential capability of the local people, whereas the red section represents the sacrifices of the independence heroes and the perseverance of the people in charge of reconstructing the city.

 Coat of arms

 The coat of arms of Cúcuta was adopted on February 3, 1958, by Decree 032, after a request by the History Academy of North Santander.
-The shield is a classic shape, and carries the title conferred on the city by Royal Decree of the Emperor Carlos IV: Very noble, valiant and loyal town of San José of Cúcuta.
+The shield is a classic shape, and carries the title conferred on the city by royal decree of King Charles IV: Very noble, valiant and loyal town of San José of Cúcuta.

-The upper part depicts the arms of the city's founder Juana Rangel of Cuéllar, who donated lands for the foundation of the city on June 17, 1733.
-They are five silver and red fleur-de-lis in the shape of reels, on a golden background.
+The upper part depicts the arms of the city's founder, Juana Rangel of Cuéllar, who donated lands for the foundation of the city on June 17, 1733.
+There are five silver and red fleur-de-lis in the shape of reels on a golden background.